 It is also important to install either a manual or automatic drain on the receiver tank to remove water from the system.
 A coalescing filter and air dryer are best placed downstream of the receiver tank.
 Read more about drying compressed air.

-This post was written by David Connaughton, Product Marketing Manager, Industrial Gas Generators, Parker Hannifin.
+This post was written by David Connaughton, product marketing manager, Industrial Gas Filtration and Generation Division, Parker Hannifin.

 Other related posts on compressed air and gas treatment: